 Entertainment Has MTV pulled 'Made in Staten Island?'
 Critics hope so The future of the reality show is unclear after the episodes were pulled from listings.
 "Made in Staten Island" premiered on MTV on Monday, Jan.
-14. (Credit: Corey Sipkin; Meghan Giannotta) By Nicole Rosenthal and Meghan Giannotta Nicole.Rosenthal@amny.com Updated February 13, 2019 9:09 AM Print Share fbShare Tweet Email A "Made in Staten Island" cast member said there's "nothing to worry about" following two consecutive weeks of the series having been pulled from its Monday night timeslot without explanation.
+14. (Credit: Corey Sipkin; Meghan Giannotta) By Nicole Rosenthal and Meghan Giannotta Nicole.Rosenthal@amny.com, firstname.lastname@example.org Updated February 19, 2019 10:38 AM Print Share fbShare Tweet Email A "Made in Staten Island" cast member said there's "nothing to worry about" following consecutive weeks of the series having been pulled from its Monday night time slot without explanation.
 "We know y'all miss #MadeInStatenIsland !!
-Stay Tuned in boo boo's," Dennie Augustine, 20, wrote on Twitter Monday.
-"Trust me guys, there is nothing to worry about!"
-Late Tuesday afternoon, the cast and executive producer Karen Gravano gathered at MTV's midtown offices for a "Made In Staten Island"-themed pizza making class, dubbed "Mob Pies."
+Stay Tuned in boo-boo's," Dennie Augustine, 20, wrote on Twitter Feb.
+11. "Trust me guys, there is nothing to worry about!"
+The borough-based reality show mysteriously disappeared from TV listings this month.
+Beginning Feb.
+4, the Monday night time slot was instead filled by "Lindsay Lohan's Beach Club."
+The series' social media platforms have since remained silent, but the cast and executive producer Karen Gravano have spoken out against cancellation rumors online.
+"We don't have the answer on when it comes back," Gravano, of "Mob Wives," wrote on Instagram.
+"As soon as we know anything we will announce ... just hang tight."
+On Feb.
+12, the cast and Gravano gathered at MTV's midtown offices for a "Made In Staten Island"-themed pizza making class, dubbed "Mob Pies."
 Several cast members, including Gravano's daughter Karina Seabrook and Augustine, shared glimpses into the series event on their Instagram Stories.
-Critics of MTV's show applauded last week when the borough-based reality show mysteriously disappeared from TV listings, while the series’ social media platforms remained silent.
+Critics of MTV's show have applauded the removal of the controversial show, yet upset fans have flooded social media looking for answers.
+Cast member Taylor O’Toole replied to the hate on her Instagram page writing, "I'm sure me as well as my cast know WAY more about the show than you.
+The show was taken down to relocate it for a different time for different reasons.
+The show is NOT NOT NOT CANCELED."
+The fate of the program remains unclear.
+MTV hasn’t announced its cancellation, but the show isn’t currently scheduled for future airings, either.
+The network didn’t respond to a request for comment.
 “The show being pulled from its time slot is great news and hopefully an indication that perhaps MTV executives are getting the message that the promotion of stereotypes and the slandering of a community is just poor taste and not a good business model to follow,” wrote Joe Maniscalco, the creator of a Change.org petition against the series.
 “I feel so sad without watching #MadeinStatenIsland,” said one Twitter user. “but I know you guys always have something awesome for us miss you guys come back soon.”
-While the official social media platforms for the show have gone quiet since Jan.
-28, Augustine responded to a fan’s concerns via a picture on Twitter with the caption “will be back soon."
+Earlier this month, Augustine responded to a fan’s concerns via a picture on Twitter with the caption “will be back soon."
 "Everybody just stay in tune with MTV, the show didn’t get taken off,” she posted.
 “We got somethin in store.
 Love you all guys @statenislandmtv.”
 Critics had targeted the show, which chronicles the lives of a group of youths trying to stay away from the street life, even before it aired.
 Staten Island residents and city officials – including City Councilman Joseph C. Borelli and Mayor Bill de Blasio — have criticized the show for perpetuating Italian-American stereotypes and glorifying the mob.
-The Change.org petition, titled “Cancel MTV's Made in Staten Island or remove the borough's name from the title,” has almost reached its goal, with 9,300 of 10,000 signatures as of Feb.
-7. “A show like this demeans what it is to be from Staten Island,” reads the petition. “...[the show] is built on the premise that kids from Staten Island all grow up surrounded by the mafia in their lives; this is far from the truth.
+The Change.org petition, titled “Cancel MTV's Made in Staten Island or remove the borough's name from the title,” has almost reached its goal, with 9,400 of 10,000 signatures as of Feb.
+19. “A show like this demeans what it is to be from Staten Island,” reads the petition. “...[the show] is built on the premise that kids from Staten Island all grow up surrounded by the mafia in their lives; this is far from the truth.
 If anything these kids are growing up in the opioid epidemic that is taking the lives of their friends and family, they are suffering the breakdown of traditional family values.”
-In an update to the petition posted last week, Maniscalco urged Staten Island residents to send in a short video of their experiences “growing up in the borough we love.
-It may even be chosen to ve [sic] featured in our video response to MTV.”
-With Meghan Giannotta By Nicole Rosenthal Nicole.Rosenthal@amny.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+By Nicole Rosenthal and Meghan Giannotta Nicole.Rosenthal@amny.com, email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
 Learn more and share your input.